 Making the decision to go to rehab is one of the most difficult decisions that anyone might make in their lives.
 Addiction is so powerful that people will rely on their chosen substance to see them through every aspect of their lives.
 They will use it to celebrate an occasion, console themselves when something bad happens, and hide behind it if they have a traumatic experience.
 To an addict, everything revolves around that one thing and to give it up is a huge step for them, which is scarier than anything else.

-Going to rehab
+Going to Rehab in Nottinghamshire

 When the decision has been made to go to rehab, patients will need to discover the best rehab for them.
 This may depend on the type of addiction they have.
 There are specific rehabilitation centres for drugs and alcohol.
 In addition to this, future patients should look at the rehab centres treatment program.
 Some clinics use a strong spiritualist approach, teaching patients to let go of their addiction in favour of God.
 Whilst this approach has worked for many people over the world, many more find that they are unable to willingly put so much trust in God.
 For these people, alternative treatments that still use the same 12 step program are in place but without so much emphasis on religion.
 Alternatively there are centres which offer holistic treatments such as acupuncture to help clean the body and mind of the addiction.